egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 # NavigationButtons

-Assign Navigation Buttons names so that DC DataManger do all required with it
+Assign Navigation Buttons names so that DC DataManger does all required with it

 **Note:**

-Navigation Buttons are Buttons which enable you navigate through recordset by moving it first , previous . next and last.
+Navigation Buttons are Buttons that enable you to navigate through recordset by moving it first, previous. next and last.

 **Syntax:**